-Carolyn’s Nonprofit Blog includes nonprofit topics of interest to me personally, personal experiences (and solutions), photography, nonprofit trends to be watching, and a few precautions.
+Carolyn’s Nonprofit Blog includes nonprofit topics of interest to me personally, discussions about personal experiences (including advice and possible solutions), nonprofit trends to be watching, and a few precautions.

-- In-depth “primary” articles accessible from the main menu bar at the top of the page
+- In-depth “primary” articles and portfolios accessible from the main menu bar at the top of the page.

-- Occasional posts on more narrowly-focused topics, which you will find by looking at the bottom of the page under, “Random Discussions.”
-Included is a searchable archive of articles going back to 2013
+- Occasional posts on more narrowly-focused and recent topics, which you will find by looking in the margin under, “Carolyn’s Posts.”
+Included is a searchable archive of articles going back to 2013.

 Keep in Mind

-Because each nonprofit organization is unique, you should tailor your fundraising activities accordingly.
-I stand by the information I convey, but you must always consider the context in which you are operating before applying new concepts.
+Because each nonprofit organization is unique – as is each nonprofit professional – you should tailor your activities accordingly.
+I stand by the information I convey.
+But you must always consider the context in which you are operating before applying new concepts.

-If you have questions, you can reach me fairly quickly by using the secure contact form.
-Or, see my Gravatar profile for additional options.
-I tend to prefer email over the phone for initial contact.
+If you have questions, use the secure contact form to reach me.
+I prefer email over the phone for initial contact.

 Carolyn M. Appleton